CredentialEngine/CredentialRegistry/docs/00_setup_guide.md

 ## Regular setup

-using your own machine, please install the requirements bellow.
+using your own machine, please install the requirements below.

 ### Requirements